benji6/andromeda/README.md

 - `destination` - `AudioNode | AudioParam` - required property - an unchanging reference to an object which is a valid argument for `AudioNode.connect`
 - `disconnect` - `Function` - required method - to be implemented in the same manner as `AudioNode.disconnect`
 - `render` - `Function` - required method - called with a DOM element when the user wishes to view and possibly edit parameters in theplugin
-- `setBpm` - `Function | undefined` - optional method - called with a number representing the global bpm whenever it changes.

 ### Instrument plugin API